How to Change Language in Word

 1. Access Grammar Settings: After setting your proofing language (as shown earlier), return to the Review tab and click Language Language Preferences.

 2. Grammar Settings: Select your language and click Options.
-Adjust the settings, such as formal/informal language, specific grammar rules, etc., to better suit your needs.
+Adjust the settings, such as choosing formal or informal language and selecting specific grammar rules, to match your needs.

 Switching Between Languages Easily